 LGL Systems Acquisition Corp.
-“DFNSU” announces it will List on the New York Stock Exchange
+“DFNSU” announces it will list on the New York Stock Exchange

 The Company will retain its current “DFNS.U” ticker symbol for the units with the transfer and expects they will trade on the NYSE on or before March 12, 2020.
-In addition, the Company expects separate trading of its Class A common stock DFNS (common) and warrants DFNS WS (warrants) comprising the units to begin trading on the NYSE on March 13, 2020 under the ticker symbols “DFNS” and “DFNS WS.”
-Prior to March 12, 2020, the Company’s units will continue to trade on Nasdaq and following the commencement of separate trading of the Class A common begin trading on stock and warrants on the NYSE, the units will no longer be listed on the NYSE.
+In addition, the Company expects separate trading of its Class A common stock (DFNS) and warrants (DFNSW) comprising the units to begin on the NYSE on March 13, 2020 under the ticker symbols “DFNS” and “DFNS WS.”
+Prior to March 12, 2020, the Company’s units will continue to trade on Nasdaq.
+Following the commencement of separate trading of the Class A common and warrants on the NYSE, the units will continue to be listed on the NYSE.

 About LGL Systems Acquisition Corp.

-LGL Systems Acquisition Corp. is a blank check company organized for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization, or other similar business combination with one or more businesses or entities.
+LGL Systems Acquisition Corp.’s (“LGL”) long term mission is to acquire a business that will serve as a platform to build a fully integrated provider of defense products and services defending the interests of the United States.
+LGL believes there is a significant growth opportunity in the United States defense landscape due to the continued emphasis on modernization as the United States and its Western European allied nations have underinvested in their respective militaries as the perceived threat diminished after the end of the Cold War.
+C4ISR data processing, analytics, security and dissemination with a broad range of applications across the aerospace, defense and communication end markets will be a focus, and will seek to effectively employ our management team’s industry skills and experience as well as their extensive personal network to add substantial value.
+LGL is a blank check company organized for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization, or other similar business combination with one or more businesses or entities.
 The Company’s efforts to identify a prospective target business will not be limited to any particular industry or geographic region, although the Company initially intends to focus on target businesses in the aerospace, defense and communications industries with enterprise valuations in the range of $350 million to $1 billion.

 Forward Looking Statements